working-group-two/engineering-blog/pages/our-interview-process.md

 ## All done.
 Now what?

-Now that we both (hopefully) have all the information we need, we will decide if we're good fit for each other.
+Now that we both (hopefully) have all the information we need, we will decide if we're a good fit for each other.
 This is the time to reach out with any questions you might still have.

 If we both agree you'd be a good fit for the company we will draw up the papers.